droonee/sumo_loggen/README.md

 - Connect to EC2 and use `git clone https://github.com/droonee/sumo_loggen.git sumo_loggen && cd sumo_loggen`

-- Use `python3 setup.py <http_endpoint>` to install the requirements and setup the dependencies
+- Use `python3 setup.py` to install the requirements and setup the dependencies

-- Use `source ~/.bashrc` to refresh the global variable.
-Test with `echo $HTTP_ENDPOINT` to verify the global variable is set

 ### Steps
 - Input the HTTP Endpoint into the *_loggen.py file you will run